purvitrivedi/project-one/README.md

 #### Collision Detection, Line Clearing and Shifting

-Collision detection just needed one more condition to the if statement: top stop the interval once one of the tetrimino cells would contain "occupied" class.
+To achieve collision detection, I added one more condition to the if statement: Stop the interval once one of the tetrimino cells contain "occupied" class.

     if (Math.max(...makeShape.dimensions) > (cells.length - 13) || makeShape.dimensions.some(element => cells[element].classList.contains('occupied')))

 After this it would call the <code>checkOccupiedCells</code> function that would take the tetrimino above the blocked cells before adding "occupied" class to all of its cells.

 The if statement also called the <code>clearLine</code> function which would check if a row of occupied cells had "occupied" class in it.

 The start of the row would be checked with the if statement below:

     if (blockedArray[i] % 12 === 0)

-The "occupied" class would be removed from the eligible row of cells.
+Then, the "occupied" class would be removed from the eligible row of cells.

 The <code>blockedRowsDown</code> function executed Line shifting.
-It made use of an array of arrays containing occupied cells in each row.
-While the difference between the two seperate array of occupied cells was more the width + 1, then occupied row would move down.
+It made use of an array of arrays containing occupied cells in each row. <code>while</code> the difference between the two seperate arrays of occupied cells was more the width + 1, the top occupied row would move down.

     for (let i = blockedRowArrays.length - 1; i >= 1; i--) {
          const current = Math.min(...blockedRowArrays[i])